 Attendance is a challenge in WRPS.
-The majority of students attend school regularly and are engaged in learning, however there the division has an overall absentee rate of 15.5% with several schools reporting an absent rate over 23%.
-There are Grade 9 -12 students who lack engagement when they arrive at school, as they do not attend class or attend sporadically.
+Most students attend school regularly and are engaged in learning; however, the division has an overall absentee rate of 15.5%, with several schools reporting an absentee rate over 23%.
+Grade 9 -12 students lack engagement when they arrive at school, as they do not attend class or attend sporadically.